-The focus of my story which I have been working on for some time, will be the encouragement of health, healing and wholeness.
+The focus of my story will be the encouragement of health, healing and wholeness.
 The experience and influence of my ancestors have shaped my being and thinking.
 I have lived for 25 years with the diagnosis and the many challenges of non-Hodgkin lymphoma and melanoma.
 There are many celebrations and blessings that also need to be shared.

 Although each life story is unique, there is much that is universal to us all.
 Now is the time for me to companion and inspire others in their journeys of life and faith.
 To be given the opportunity to think, reflect, write and complete my book in the quiet space of Vaughan Park is like a dream come true.